 I use these organic Soil Association accredited ones to make my homemade cleaning products with.
 I’ve got lavender, lemon, sweet orange, peppermint and tea tree.
 As well as smelling great, I like them because as they’re organic I know there are no hidden chemicals in them from the growing process.

 Next, you’ll need a bottle or two of white vinegar.
 Vinegar is quite a key component in making homemade cleaning products.
 You can buy white vinegar in the supermarket that you can transfer into a spray bottle, but you can most likely find big bottles of spray vinegar in pound shops.
 I found mine in Poundland for, you’ve guessed it, £1.
 You get 750 ml of vinegar which is much better value than the little bottles you find at the supermarket, and you have the convenience of not having to find an empty spray bottle.
+You can also buy white vinegar in bulk, which saves even more money.

 Homemade Cleaning Products